MECHBLAZE

 Developer: ASTRO PORT | Publisher: Henteko Doujin | Release Date: 2020 | Genre: Action / Shooter / Indie | Website: Official Website | Purchase: Steam

 With such a neat assortment of weapons, it’s a good thing that MECHBLAZE has plenty of things to use them on.
-Along with weapons captured from the good guys, the Neo Roland Party also controls experimental spacecraft that cobbled together from the extra-planetary technology used by the Gogoh Army.
-Depending on the difficulty you select the ordinary foes do not pose much of a problem, but the bosses are another matter.
+Along with weapons captured from the good guys, the Neo Roland Party also controls experimental spacecraft cobbled together from the extra-planetary technology used by the Gogoh Army.
+Depending on the difficulty you select, the ordinary foes do not pose much of a problem, but the bosses are another matter.
 These big, imaginative behemoths will stomp all over your MCR if you are not careful and usually require the use of your special weapons to take down quickly.
 MECHBLAZE also features a few sections where your MCR will be flying while shooting and dodging enemies or need to protect vulnerable targets from enemies for a limited amount of time.
 However, most of your time in the game will be spent running and gunning while taking down ground-based and aerial aggressors.

 System Requirements